shob0902/Aura-AI/README.md

-# Aura AI - Personal AI Assistant with Resume Analysis
+# AURA AI - Personal AI Assistant with Resume Analysis

 A voice-controlled AI assistant that can analyze your resume and answer questions about your background, experience, skills, and more.
 Built with Python, OpenAI GPT, and speech recognition.